cityjson/cjio/README.md

-  save                       Save the CityJSON to a file. subset                     Create a subset of a CityJSON file. update_bbox                Update the bbox of a CityJSON file. update_epsg                Update the CRS with a new value (give only... update_textures            Update the location of the texture files. upgrade_version            Upgrade the CityJSON to a new version. validate                   Validate the CityJSON file: (1) against its...
+  save                       Save the CityJSON to a file. subset                     Create a subset of a CityJSON file. update_bbox                Update the bbox of a CityJSON file. update_textures            Update the location of the texture files. upgrade_version            Upgrade the CityJSON to the latest version. validate                   Validate the CityJSON file: (1) against its...
 ```